hyperledger/fabric-chaincode-node/README.md

 Create a channel and join the peer to the channel:
 ```
-./build/bin/peer channel create -o localhost:7050 -c test -f ./sampleconfig/test.tx
+./build/bin/peer channel create -o localhost:7050 -c mychannel -f ./sampleconfig/test.tx
 ./build/bin/peer channel join -b ./test.block
 ```

+#### Test Node.js Chaincode

 Now you are ready to test the node.js chaincode.
-Change directory to the test folder (fabric/core/chaincode/shim/node/test).
+Change directory to the fabric-chaincode-node folder.
 For now only a simple test is available, which is "test.js".
 Before you can launch that, run these commands first:
 ```
 npm install
 gulp protos